Mixed

 International students, scholars, professors, teachers, trainees, researchers, physicians, au pairs, summer camp workers, and other aliens temporarily present in the United States in F-1,J-1,M-1, or Q-1/Q-2 nonimmigrant status are exempt from FICA taxes on wages as long as such services are allowed by USCIS.

-READ: What is the role of fate in ones life?
+READ: What are the disadvantages of crime in the society?

 Is anyone exempt from FICA taxes?